jcasts/faceoff/README.txt

 == DESCRIPTION:

-Backup your facebook account (albums, photos, notes, users, video)
+A scraper to backup your facebook account (albums, photos, notes, users, video).
+Why a scraper instead of using facebook apps?
+Logging in as a user gives you access to more data and it's harder to block.

 == SYNOPSIS:

+Using the gem lib:

   require 'faceoff'